dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     46b205a4298c625c4bca2206b7a82dd3
     fb67f97166c58f161b85201e1fd9b8ed

-The second cluster with the ID `46b205a4298c625c4bca2206b7a82dd3` is an entirely independent GlusterFS deployment.
+The second cluster, in this example with the ID `46b205a4298c625c4bca2206b7a82dd3`, is an entirely independent GlusterFS deployment.
 The exact value will be different in your environment.

 `heketi` is now able to differentiate between the clusters with storage provisioning requests when their UUID is specified.